 If you can, you should choose a firm that is local and has a lot of experience with the type of law you need.
 If you live in Las Vegas, for example, and you need lawyers who know how to handle DUIs, you would come across firms like Las Vegas Defense Group during your search.
 Make sure you take advantage of a complete consultation before agreeing to representation, no matter who you choose.

-During the preliminary stage, your lawyer will help you understand your rights and prepare for early court appearances.
+During the preliminary stage, your lawyer will help you understand your rights of the accused and prepare for early court appearances.
 If the case gets past the preliminary stage, your lawyer will start preparing evidence for a trial.

 Exercising this right is a necessity, because a lawyer has more knowledge, not only of the law, but of how the courts process cases and complaints.
 The courts can be very strict and mistakes caused by mere ignorance are not always forgiven.